Invariant Policy Learning: A Causal Perspective: Learning an Optimal Invariant Policy

-Thus, in general, we cannot directly test the observational invariance of a set $S$ by using the observed data that was generated by the initial policy.
-Instead, we need to test $H_0(S, \pi^S)$ for a policy $\pi^S \in \Pi^S$ that is different from the data generating policy $\pi^0$.
-(By Proposition~\ref{prop:inv_set} it suffices to test a single policy.)
+Thus, in general, we cannot directly test the $\mathcal{E}^{\obs}$-invariance hypothesis of a set $S$ by using the observed data that were generated by the initial policy.
+Instead, we need to test $H_0(S, \pi^S, \mathcal{E}^{\obs})$ for a policy $\pi^S \in \Pi^S$ that is different from the data-generating policy $\pi^0$ (by Proposition~\ref{prop:inv_set_NEW} it suffices to test a single policy).
 As we detail in the following section, we can do so by applying an off-policy test for invariance by resampling the data to mimic the policy $\pi^S$.